What it means

 • recent training load;

-• how you feel and the broader stress context.
+• how you feel and your general stress level.

 Readiness becomes easier to trust when sleep, HRV, heart rate, and load are seen together.